-A lot of people still can’t figure out how sleep disorders and depression meet the necessary standards to be categorized as part of the mental health spectrum.
-Yes, depression is part of the mental health issues but why can’t we see a sleeping disorder as an issue as well?
-We sometimes think that being unable to fall asleep has to do with over-sleeping the day before, a lot of work and other things, and yes, they do have something to do with sleep deprivation but there’s so much more to that.
-Please stick around for more information and to obtain some of my opinions and personal struggles with sleep disorders and depression.
+A lot of people still can’t figure out how a sleep disorder and depression meet the necessary standards to be categorized as part of the mental health spectrum.
+Yes, depression is part of the mental health category, but why can’t we see a sleeping disorder as an issue as well?
+Sometimes, we think that being unable to fall asleep has to do with over-sleeping the day before, an overworking schedule, among other things, and yes, they do have something to do with sleep deprivation but there’s so much more to that.
+Please stick around for more information and to obtain some of my opinions and personal struggles with a sleep disorder and depression.

 A sleep disorder and depression go hand by hand and I’m going to tell you why.

 In simple terms, a sleep disorder is when you have trouble either falling asleep, waking up endless times during the night, or simply sleeping too much.
 Does this sound like something that is currently affecting your life on a daily basis?

 I am not a psychologist nor a professional mental health specialist, but if your answer is “yes”, then maybe you need to dig deeper into this topic and bring it up on your next visit to your doctor.